General

 Customization

-Customers have options for Package Validation Services.
+Customers have options for Package Validation Add-Ons such as priority package validation, a custom OpenVal package list, and custom package validation.
 We’d discuss the logistics of this with the business unit including additional mitigations that focus on the business process of the system.